 - Dr. Peterson’s popular guide to writing well can be found here

 Dr. Peterson’s classroom lectures on mythology and the psychology of religion, based on Maps of Meaning (2016 version here), were turned into a popular 13-part TV series on Canadian public television’s TVO.
 Malcolm Gladwell discussed psychology with him while researching his books; Norman Doidge, author of The Brain that Changes Itself, wrote the forward to 12 Rules; and bestselling thriller writer Gregg Hurwitz employed several of his “valuable things” as a plot feature in his #1 international bestseller, Orphan X.

-Dr. Peterson and his colleagues have also produced two online programs to help people understand their personalities and improve their lives.
-The newest, UnderstandMyself, provides its users with detailed information about their personalities, based on work he published with his students here.
-Tens of thousands have now used it to determine who they are, and to help others understand them, as well.
+With his colleagues, Dr. Daniel M. Higgins and Dr. Robert O. Pihl, Dr. Peterson has also produced two online programs to help people understand themselves better and to improve their psychological and practical functioning.
+The most recent of these, UnderstandMyself, provides its users with detailed information about their personalities, based on work he published with his students here.
+Tens of thousands of people now know themselves better, as a consequence of completing this 15-minute program.
 His original self-analysis program, the Self Authoring Suite, (featured in O: The Oprah Magazine, CBC radio, and NPR’s national website), has helped over 200,000 people resolve the problems of their past, rectify their personality faults and enhance their virtues, and radically improve their future.
-Research indicating the program’s effectiveness at helping university students stay in school and thrive can be found here and here.
+Research documenting the program’s effectiveness can be found here and here.